 R303.8 Required heating.
-When the winter design temperature in Table R301.2(1) is below $60^{\circ}$ F ( $16^{\circ}$ C), every dwelling unit shall be provided with heating facilities capable of maintaining a minimum room temperature of $68^{\circ}$ F ( $20^{\circ}$ C) at a point 3 feet (914 mm) above the floor and 2 feet (610 mm) from exterior walls in all habitable rooms at the design temperature.
+When the winter design temperature in Table R301.2(1) is below 60°F (16°C), eEvery dwelling unit shall be provided with heating facilities capable of maintaining a minimum room temperature of 68°F (20°C) at a point 3 feet (914 mm) above the floor and 2 feet (610 mm) from exterior walls in all habitable rooms, baths and toilet rooms at the design temperature specified in Table R301.2(1).
 The installation of one or more portable space heaters shall not be used to achieve compliance with this section.